erikh2000/sl-lipz/docs/LipzFormat.md

 variable         | description
 -----------------|------------
-time             | See "Time Format" section. character        | ID of a character in the scene. action           | ID of an engine-defined action.
+character        | ID of a character in the scene.
+If omitted, the character for which the Lipz file is playing should be used. action           | ID of a game-defined action.